-Build your own easy Homemade Granola with healthy ingredients you like!
-It’s incredibly simple, flexible and fun.
-Make a big batch, so you could have it for breakfast or snack throughout the week.
+Build your own Homemade Fruit Granola with healthy ingredients of your choice!
+It’s incredibly simple, easy, flexible, and fun.
+Make a big batch so you can have it for breakfast or a snack throughout the week.

 Several years ago, while spending the summer in Japan, my mother got my family hooked on this Japanese brand granola called Furugura (フルグラ, Fruit Granola).
 Today we’re making a copycat version of it, but with healthy ingredients ONLY!
 Because it is homemade with the freshest tasting rolled oats and all the good stuff, the flavor of this Easy Homemade Granola is unbeatable.
 Once you nail down the formula I share below, you can mix and match, or give it your own spins.
 It is a perfect way to start your morning!